The Human Truth Foundation

 Health:

-Ethiopia has some poor policies and cultural issues which cause some public health problems.
+Ethiopia is a pretty unhealthy country.
 Ethiopia comes in the best 20 in terms of its smoking rate31.
-It does better than average in its alcohol consumption rate32.
-However Ethiopia performs less well in most areas.
-It does worse than average in its adolescent birth rate22 (still good for Africa), its average life expectancy11 (still good for Africa), its immunizations take-up33 and in its fertility rate14.
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+It does better than average when it comes to its alcohol consumption rate32.
+But unfortunately Ethiopia gets most other things wrong.
+It does worse than average in its average life expectancy11 (still high for Africa), its adolescent birth rate33 (still low for Africa), its immunizations take-up34 and in its fertility rate14.
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Ethiopia in 1990 was the eight lowest in the world, at 44.6yrs.
 But it improved greatly, by +21.3yrs, in the 30 years from then, well over double the global average improvement of +7.9yrs.
 Ethiopia's peak fertility rate was 7.4 in 1984.

 Life Expectancy